jsmall16/Small-Python-Portfolio/NERStreamlitApp/README.md

 ## Custom Named Entity Recognition
-- Add your own entity labels and keyword patterns (ex-, "James" under "LOVE_INTEREST")
+- Add your own entity labels and keyword patterns (ex- "James" under "LOVE_INTEREST")
 - Upload .txt files, paste in your own lyrics, or use the sample lyrics provided
 - Visualize output with entities highlighted using spaCy’s displacy

-A custom Entity ruler is especially useful for Swifties because it lets fans tag and track recurring names, places, and motifs across Taylor’s lyrics.
+A custom Entity Ruler is especially useful for Swifties because it lets fans tag and track recurring names, places, and motifs across Taylor’s lyrics.
 By creating custom labels like LOVE_INTEREST, CITY, or SYMBOL, fans can uncover deeper patterns in her storytelling, whether it’s identifying how often she references New York or spotting easter eggs tied to specific eras.

 ## Example Usage
 **1. Define a pattern:**